19

 I’m writing to remind those who care that the secret war still goes on.
 It’s a war sought and fought by one side, the United States, against a smaller country.
 Nothing has changed since the Monroe Doctrine.
 If anything, it’s gotten uglier, more murderous, and technically-oriented.

 Chávez, who was a bull of a man with enormous energy, from the moment he first took sick in June 2011 with an abscessed tumor in his leg, always suspected that this was not a natural disease.
-Me and Rafael Jimenez, head of PDVSASeveral of his closest confidants also expressed to me similar suspicions as to the origins of this cancer.
+Several of his closest confidants also expressed to me similar suspicions as to the origins of this cancer.
 Nicolás Maduro and his leadership are not pushovers.
 This is going to be a dangerous period, as it always has been for Venezuela since the Chávez Revolution.
 But my heart goes out to them.
 They are fighters.
 They’re not going to give up—even if their first real President was suspiciously taken from them in this war which never seems to never end—in North America’s “backyard.”